 J. Crew Tippi Sweaters

 If you’ve been reading TFG for a while, you know how obsessed we are with the J. Crew Tippi sweater.
 This sweater comes in many colors, such as red, blue, and green, so there is a color to suit everyone.
-Wear this sweater to add a pop of color to your winter outfit!
+It’s offered in inclusive sizing too (sizes XXXS-3XL Plus)!

 Icebreaker Merino Affinity Thermo Hoodie Pullover